Hyperling/Docker/README.md

 Currently the project only focuses on `apt` based operating systems.

 ## How To Use
+Most of these commands benefit from being root.
+Something like a `sudo su -` if you feel comfortable with it.
+Otherwise ne aware that using sudo may cause file permission conflicts when interacting with the configuration files and folders.

 Install the project dependencies.
 ```
 apt install git bash